 Lines 1 and 2 - Qualified small business corporation shares (QSBCS) and qualified farm or fishing property (QFFP)

 Do not report a loss the trust incurred in disposing of shares of, or debts owing by, a small business corporation in an arm's length transaction.
-For information on these types of losses, see "Line 20 - Allowable business investment loss (ABIL)"on page 34.
+For information on these types of losses, refer to Line 19 - Allowable business investment loss (ABIL).

-Capital gains from the disposition of qualified small business corporation shares, or qualified farm or fishing property may qualify for the capital gains deduction where the personal trust is allocating and designating the eligible capital gains to a beneficiary.
-Complete Schedules 3 and 4, and see "How to complete the T3 slip"on page 77.
+Capital gains from the disposition of QSBCS or QFFP may qualify for the capital gains deduction.
+If the personal trust is allocating and designating the eligible capital gains to a beneficiary, fill out Form T3SCH 3, Eligible Taxable Capital Gains (Schedule 3), and Form T3SCH 4, Cumulative Net Investment Loss (Schedule 4), and refer to How to fill out the T3 slip.

 -